 The next thing that got me excited was the simple inclusion of a bubble level right in the middle of the gimbal.
-It has always perplexed me that this isn’t a feature included on the Wimberley and Gitzo gimbals (it is on RRS gimbals), because your tripod head needs to be level if you are going to track fast moving animals such as birds in flight.
-Without a level tripod your panning movement will cause the view in your viewfinder to diverge from the horizon at an angle while you rotate the head, and if you don’t want to get a wonky horizon you’ll be forced to correct it by rolling the camera in the tripod collar while continuing the pan.
+It has always perplexed me that this isn’t a feature included on the Wimberley and Gitzo gimbals (it is on RRS gimbals) because your tripod head needs to be level if you are going to track fast-moving animals such as birds in flight.
+Without a level tripod, your panning movement will cause the view in your viewfinder to diverge from the horizon at an angle while you rotate the head, and if you don’t want to get a wonky horizon you’ll be forced to correct it by rolling the camera in the tripod collar while continuing the pan.
 Yes, some tripods do have a level on them, but not all tripods.
 And the lack of a level on a tripod isn’t limited to the cheaper brands.
 My own RRS tripod doesn’t even have one, so the bubble on the gimbal was very welcome.

-The pan and tilt locking knobs operate very smoothly and provide a lot of control over the friction of these axis during movement of the camera.
-With some other gimbals I find that these knobs operate more like an on/off switch, but the Katana Junior allows easy adjustment of friction.
+The pan and tilt locking knobs operate very smoothly and provide a lot of control over the friction of these axes during movement of the camera.
+With some other gimbals, I find that these knobs operate more like an on/off switch, but the Katana Junior allows easy adjustment of friction.
 Particularly in the case of the tilt axis, this can be very useful, as a little friction on that axis of movement gives you a bit more leeway when balancing the lens quickly on the gimbal.

-It also add some leeway to the balance when using a lens that extends during zooming.
+It also adds some leeway to the balance when using a lens that extends during zooming.
 If you have a gimbal that is so finely balanced and free from friction that zooming a lens causes the balance to get out of whack, you’ll be constantly faffing with it trying to re-balance it.

 Do not mistake friction for smoothness, though!
 Just because you introduce friction, does not mean that movements are not smooth.
 It simply means that more force is required to move the camera.
-Even with a little added friction, dialled in to your tastes, you’ll find the Katana Junior moves very smoothly around the entirety of the bearing’s movement.
+Even with a little added friction, dialled into your tastes, you’ll find the Katana Junior moves very smoothly around the entirety of the bearing’s movement.
 There are no sticky spots that cause the camera motion to jump unexpectedly – something which can happen on cheaper gimbals.
 I was thrilled with the smooth feeling of this gimbal during my testing, and it gave me a ton of confidence while trying to capture some tricky bird-in-flight moments.

 Cradle or Side Mount?